+FISCAL YEAR ENDED SEPTEMBER 30,

 1991 1992 1993

-Fertilizers and Combination Products \$132.4 \$134.2 \$154.4
+Fertilizers and Combination Products \$ 132.4 \$ 134.2 \$ 154.4

 Organic Products 133.4 143.2 150.3

 Grass Seed 13.3 23.7 25.4

-Lawn Spreaders 11.2 10.2 28.2

-Garden Products, Tools and Indoor
+Lawn SpreadersGarden Products, Tools and Indoor Products 10.2 28.2

-Products 7.5 5.7 5.0
+5.7 5.0

 International 5.4 5.6 6.9

-Total \$303.2 \$322.6 \$370.2
+Total \$ 303.2 \$ 322.6 \$ 370.2

+===== ===== =====

-Lawn Fertilizers and Combination Products.
-The Company's most important consumer products are lawn fertilizers, such as Turf Builder(Registered), and combination fertilizer/control products, such as Turf Builder Plus 2(Registered) (which is used to eliminate dandelions and other broadleaf weeds) and Turf Builder Plus Halts(Registered) (to prevent crabgrass and other Typically, these are patented, homogeneous, controlledrelease products which provide complete controlled feeding for consumers' lawns for up to two months without the risk of damage to the lawn presented by less expensive non-controlled-release products.
-A number of the Company's products are specially formulated for geographical differences and some, such as Bonus(Registered) Š (to control weeds in Southern grasses) are distributed to limited areas.
+LAWN FERTILIZERS AND COMBINATION PRODUCTS.
+The Company's most important consumer products are lawn fertilizers, such as Turf Builder(R), and combination fertilizer/control products, such as Turf Builder Plus 2(R) (which is used to eliminate dandelions and other broadleaf weeds) and Turf Builder Plus Halts(R) (to prevent crabgrass and other weeds).
+Typically, these are patented, homogeneous, controlled-release products which provide complete controlled feeding for consumers' lawns for up to two months without the risk of damage to the lawn presented by less expensive non-controlled-release products.
+A number of the Company's products are specially formulated for geographical differences and some, such as Bonus(R) S (to control weeds in Southern grasses) are distributed to limited areas.
 Most of the Company's fertilizer and combination products are sold in dry, granular form, although the Company also sells a small amount of liquid lawn care products.
-Consumer products that utilize Sierra's technology include Peters(Registered) Professional(Registered) all-soluble fertilizers and Once(Registered) controlled-release lawn fertilizer, which can provide up to three months of feeding from one application.
+Consumer products that utilize Sierra's technology include Peters(R) Professional(R) all-soluble fertilizers and Once(R) controlled-release lawn fertilizer, which can provide up to three months of feeding from one application.

-Management estimates that in fiscal 1993 the Company's share of the consumer lawn chemicals products market was approximately 46%, more than double that of the second leading brand.
+Management estimates that in fiscal 1993 the Company's share of the U.S. consumer lawn chemicals products market was approximately 46%, more than double that of the second leading brand.

-Organic Products.
+ORGANIC PRODUCTS.
 The Company sells a broad line of organic products under the Hyponex and other labels, including retail potting soils, topsoil, peat, manures and mulches.
-Management estimates that the Company's fiscal 1993 market share was approximately 50% in potting soils, more than double that of the next leading brand, and approximately 39% in other consumer organic products.
+Management estimates that the Company's fiscal 1993 U.S. market share was approximately 50% in potting soils, more than double that of the next leading brand, and approximately 39% in other consumer organic products.

-Grass Seed.
+GRASS SEED.
 High quality seed was the Company's first product.
 Today, the Company sells numerous varieties and blends of grass seed, many of them proprietary, designed for different uses and geographies.
-Management estimates that the Company's share of the consumer grass seed market was approximately 28% in fiscal 1993.
+Management estimates that the Company's share of the U.S. consumer grass seed market was approximately 28% in fiscal 1993.

-Lawn Spreaders.
+LAWN SPREADERS.
 Because Scott's granular lawn care products perform best when applied evenly and accurately, the Company sells a line of spreaders specifically developed for use with Scotts products.
-This line includes the SpeedyGreen(Registered) and EasyGreen(Registered) rotary spreaders, the PrecisionGreen(Registered) and AccuGreen(Registered) drop spreaders, and the HandyGreen(Registered) hand-held rotary spreader.
+This line includes the SpeedyGreen(R) and EasyGreen(R) rotary spreaders, the PrecisionGreen(R) and AccuGreen(R) drop spreaders, and the HandyGreen(R) hand-held rotary spreader.

 In November 1992, the Company acquired Republic, a manufacturer of spreaders and other lawn and garden equipment.
 Republic had fiscal 1993 sales of approximately \$17.8 million.
-The Company intends to continue marketing both its line of Scotts spreaders and Republic's EZ(Registered) line of spreaders in 1994 and is integrating the manufacture of its spreaders through Republic.
-Management estimates that the Company's share of the market for lawn spreaders was approximately 33% in fiscal 1993, more than double that of the next leading manufacturer.
+The Company intends to continue marketing both its line of Scotts spreaders and Republic's EZ(R) line of spreaders in 1994 and is integrating the manufacture of its spreaders through Republic.
+Management estimates that the Company's share of the U.S. market for lawn spreaders was approximately 33% in fiscal 1993, more than double that of the next leading manufacturer.